Faculty, Staff, and Board

 Vanessa is from Montreal, Canada.
 After completing work on her bachelor’s degree in psychology and occupational therapy in 2008, she worked for five years as an occupational therapist, specializing in orthopaedic rehabilitation and dementia care.
 Vanessa then traveled and worked in South and Central America for two years, where she learned Spanish and gained an appreciation for working in multi-cultural environments.
 In June of 2016, she completed an MSc in Public Health at McGill University, where she developed a particular interest for global health issues affecting maternal and child health and vulnerable populations.
 As part of her master’s practicum, she worked with the World Bank Group in Lima Peru under the National HIV Allocation Efficiency Analysis Program.
 Her project focused on HIV prevention policy for indigenous communities of the Peruvian Amazon.
 Vanessa now lives in Xela, Guatemala, and is works with GPSA and the Ministry of Health in Quetzaltenango to improve health in the communities in the area.

-Assistant Regional Manager for Admissions
+Assistant Regional Manager for Admissions and Recruiting

 Gabriela was born and raised on the outskirts of Guatemala city.
 Through a scholarship, she moved to the United States to attend college.
 She studied Communication Studies and Cultural Anthropology at the University of Tennessee-Knoxville.
 Gabriela also worked as an assistant at the Center for International Education at the university and served as a liaison between the Guatemalan immigrant community and the Knoxville’s health department.
 She has been back in Guatemala since 2013, growing organic vegetables, raising a child, and facilitating workshops and traveling programs for North American students.
 Gabriela believes in solidarity and cooperation.
 Thus, she is happy to support GPSA as the Assistant Country Manager and Trip Director.